Sal2468/ci-deployment-aws/README.md

  - Create Target: Create a new environment using a Cloud Formation template to create the AWS resources and provision with Ansible.
  - Deploy using Capistrano the new war and update configuration changes and restarts all services.
 Assuming the tests pass, an AWS SNS email gets dispatched to the developer with information on how to access their new development application.
 We version the Jenkins configuration to rollbacks.
 A script is executed each hour that checks for new jobs or updated configuration and commits them up to version control.

 The CD pipeline enables any change in the app, infrastructure, database or configuration to make a pass to production using automation.

-## Budget

-We can use the AWS calculator to estimate the budget for the Jenkins and Platform stack.
-This environment will use auto scale to grow automatically if the number of deployments in development and production grows.
-At least we will need the resources for the initial stack.
-We will need to calculate depending the resources, we can start using the t2 to t4.

 ## Cloudformation